Aart Staartjes: Career

-With van Dort and Prinsen, with whom he made the Stratemakeropzeeshow, he creates J.J. de Bom voorheen De Kindervriend, in 1979.
-He plays the role of Hein Gatje, a postman who delivers letters in which children write of their problems and predicaments, which are then tackled in the show.
-The three teamed up again with writers Wilmink, Eykman, and Dorrestijn and while the show was very popular, the VARA pulled it after 32 episodes.
+With van Dort and Prinsen, with whom he made the Stratemakeropzeeshow, he created J.J. de Bom voorheen De Kindervriend, in 1979.
+He played the role of Hein Gatje, a postman who delivers letters in which children write of their problems and predicaments, which are tackled on the show.
+The three teamed up again with writers Wilmink, Eykman, and Dorrestijn.
+The VARA pulled it after 32 episodes.

-In 1984, Aart Staartjes started to play the role of Mr. Aart in Sesamstraat, the Dutch co-production of Sesame Street.
-Mr. Aart is a rather grumpy elderly man who always has something to complain about, especially about the animal characters Pino, Tommie and Ieniemienie.
-This character was added because critics felt Sesamstraat was too saccharine.
-After the death in 1999 of actor-singer Lex Goudsmit, who played the resident "grandfather" character on the show, Mr. Aart took that over.
-He played Mr. Aart until 2018, when the NOS decided to stop making the show and show only re-runs.
-Staartjes also starred in Het Klokhuis, a show started in 1988 and made for children who had outgrown Sesamstraat; his character was Professor Doctor Fetze Alsvanouds, a distracted professor from the University of Harderwijk (a real university, which was closed in 1811).
+In 1984, Staartjes started to play the role of Meneer Aart on Sesamstraat, the Dutch co-production of Sesame Street.
+Meneer Aart is a grumpy elderly man who always has something to complain about, especially about the animal characters Pino, Tommie and Ieniemienie.
+After the death in 1999 of Lex Goudsmit, who played the resident "grandfather" character on the show, Meneer Aart filled that role.
+Staartjes played Meneer Aart until 2018, when the NOS decided to stop making the show and show only re-runs.
+Staartjes also starred in Het Klokhuis, a show which began in 1988; his character was Professor Doctor Fetze Alsvanouds, a distracted professor.
 Staartjes developed the show with Ben Klokman.
 He also welcomed Sinterklaas at his annual arrival in the Netherlands, for almost 20 years until 2001.
-By this time he had cut down on acting, though he still performed occasionally —in 2002 in the TV drama Mevrouw de minister, and in 2006 as circus director Willy Waltz in the series Waltz.
+By this time, he had cut down on acting, though he still performed occasionally, in the 2002 TV drama Mevrouw de minister, and in 2006 as circus director Willy Waltz in the series Waltz.